PaulAHMedley/fishblicc/README.md

 - $b$ parameter for the length weight relationship $W=aL^b$ .

-The length interval catch curve is used to estimate the spawning potential ratio.
-To do this, estimates of natural mortality, length-weight and maturity are required.
-These generally cannot all be estimated independently from length frequency data, so informative priors from other sources are required.
+The length interval catch curve is used to estimate the spawning potential ratio (SPR).
+To do this, estimates of length-weight and maturity are required.
+These generally cannot be estimated from length frequency data, so fixed values from other sources are required.
 Being data-limited, there are minimum information requirements where defaults can be used if information is not available.

 ## Example